How To Hike Devils Bridge Trail In Sedona, Arizona

 Line of hikers at Devils Bridge

-As you approach Devils Bridge, you will arrive from the opposite side of the access point and classic photo spot.
-You can instantly see how narrow the bridge is, as well as the drop offs and the eroded arch below.
+As we approached Devils Bridge, we arrived from the opposite side of the access point and classic photo spot.
+It was apparent how narrow the bridge was as we got closer, and the drop-offs looked pretty serious in the low light.

-Continue walking around the rocks in a crescent moon arc and you will reach the line of hikers waiting for a photo on the bridge.
+We continued walking around the rocks in an arc like a crescent moon, and reached the line of hikers waiting for a photo on the bridge.
+It turned out we were the only people keen to beat the crowds!

 Sandstone arch with hikers on the narrow top section